SpecFlowOSS/SpecFlowWiki/Step-Argument-Conversions.md

 ##Step Argument Transformation

 The step argument transformations can be used to apply a custom conversion step for the arguments of the step definitions.
-The step argument transformation is a method that provides a conversion from text (specified by a regular expression) or form a `Table` instance to an arbitrary .NET type.
+The step argument transformation is a method that provides a conversion from text (specified by a regular expression) or from a `Table` instance to an arbitrary .NET type.

 A step argument transformation is selected for converting an argument when